 We appreciate your interest in Connecticut Green Bank's Green Liberty Bonds, which will support critical investment in clean energy and energy efficiency projects and infrastructure throughout the State.

-In April 2020, as part of the celebration of the 50th anniversary of Earth Day, the Connecticut Green Bank is planning to launch a new program to increase and accelerate the flow of capital into markets that energize the green economy and extend the reach of its benefits to all of society - the Green Liberty Bond.
+As part of the continued celebration of the 50th anniversary of Earth Day, the Connecticut Green Bank is launching a new program to increase and accelerate the flow of capital into markets that energize the green economy and extend the reach of its benefits to all of society - the Green Liberty Bond.
 In order for us to confront climate change and provide all of society a healthier and more prosperous future, we need to enable and empower everyone to support our transition to a zero carbon economy – creating the sustainable future and modern infrastructure we want to see in our society.

 With a goal of achieving another order of magnitude of investment in Connecticut’s green economy in order to confront climate change, we will need massive amounts of capital – from business, government, and families.
 Everyone needs to be involved to confront climate change and the Green Liberty Bond is one way to unite in support of our clean energy future!

 Bryan Garcia, President and CEO

 To encourage Americans to be active in the global clean energy movement to confront climate change and to provide a way for Connecticut residents to strengthen their state’s green economy, the Connecticut Green Bank will be launching a new sub-category of green bonds – the Green Liberty Bond.
 Green Liberty Bonds are lower-dollar denomination bonds available to individual investors, the proceeds of which will be independently certified as financing projects with climate and environmental benefits.

 It is anticipated that retail investors will be able to place orders for the initial $16 million Green Liberty Bonds on or about July 14, 2020, with institutional investors able to place orders on the following day.